pfichtner/virtualavr/README.md

 - When data is received via serial line and serial debug is enabled ```{ 'type': 'serialDebug', 'direction': 'RX', 'bytes': (bytes received) }```
 - When data is send via serial line and serial debug is enabled ```{ 'type': 'serialDebug', 'direction': 'TX', 'bytes': (bytes send) }```
 - All messages have a "cpuTime" attribute that contains the seconds (floating point number) the microcontroller cpu is running.
-- Messages to virtualavr which included a "replyId" are replied by virtualavr after they have been processed.
+- Messages to virtualavr which include a "replyId" are replied by virtualavr after they have been processed.
 The reply message  is the original message send to virtualavr complemented by an "executed" attribute that is "true".
+So clients know when their async message has been processed, e.g. when a pin state/value was changed actually.

 ## Accepted by virtualavr
 - Set the mode for which pin what messages should be send: ```{ "type": "pinMode", "pin": "D12", "mode": "analog" }``` (supported modes: analog (or alternative pwm), digital, any other value means off)